simonpercic/WaterfallCache/README.md

 ## License

 Open source, distributed under the MIT License.
+See [LICENSE](LICENSE) for details.